pylover/khayyam/sphinx/index.rst

 Khayyam
 =======

-A Persian Date & Time (aka: Jalali Calendar) library with timezone, DST (daylight-saving), full formatting & parsing support for python 2.x & 3.x.
+A cythonic and fast Persian Date & Time library (aka: Jalali Calendar) with timezone, DST (daylight-saving), full formatting & parsing support for python 2 & 3.

 The khayyam module supplies classes for manipulating persian dates and times in both